How to set up OpenRouter LLM observability

 3. Viewing generations in PostHog

-After generating a few responses with different models, go to PostHog and enable the LLM observability feature preview.
-Once enabled, you can access the LLM observability dashboard to see:
+After generating a few responses with different models, go to PostHog to access the LLM analytics dashboard to see:

 - Overview of all AI interactions